rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-Now the implementation of this particular subscription.
-In the first part, you will setup the subscription architecture for your application.
-Afterward, you will add the implementation details for the created message subscription.
-While you have to do the former only once, the latter will be a repetitive doing when adding more GraphQL subscriptions to your application.
+In the first part, you'll set up the subscription architecture for your application; then, you'll add the implementation details for the created message subscription.
+The first step need only be completed once, but the latter will be a recurring when more GraphQL subscriptions are added to your application.

 {{% sub_chapter_header "Apollo Server Subscription Setup" "apollo-server-subscriptions" %}}

-Because we are using Express as middleware, you need to expose the subscriptions with an advanced HTTP server setup in the *src/index.js* file:
+Because we are using Express as middleware, expose the subscriptions with an advanced HTTP server setup in the *src/index.js* file:

 {{< highlight javascript "hl_lines=1 7 8 17" >}}
 import http from 'http';